Next: Scientific results

 The 1.3 mm receivers give DSB tuning with typical T below 50 K.

-Expected SSB system temperature are 250 to 350 K.
+Expected SSB system temperature are 400 to 500 K. However a relatively

 The guaranteed tuning range is 210-245 GHz, but it may be possible

 to reach lower frequencies for specific cases.
 Higher frequencies are

 not feasible because of limitations in the triplers.

 - Coordinates and Velocities

 The interferometer operates in the J2000.0 system.
 For best